 Oregon officials announced a second death, saying a middle-aged adult fell seriously ill after vaping with marijuana oil.
 It was the first casualty linked to a store-bought product.

 The list of states with deaths has grown quickly since.
-Officials say they are not sure why the afflictions are just now surfacing.
-“We’re all wondering if this is new or just newly recognized,” the CDC’s Dana Meaney-Delman said recently.
+Initials, officials weren’t sure why the injuries were surfacing this year.
+“We’re all wondering if this is new or just newly recognized,” the CDC’s Dana Meaney-Delman said earlier this summer.

-Some argue that doctors may have missed previous cases: Susan Walley, chair of the American Academy of Pediatrics tobacco control section, told BuzzFeed News that based on her experience, young people might not recognize their use of common e-cigarette brands such as Juul as “vaping” when pediatricians ask.
+Some argue that doctors may have missed previous cases: Susan Walley, chair of the tobacco control section of American Academy of Pediatrics, told BuzzFeed News that based on her experience, young people might not recognize their use of common e-cigarette brands such as Juul as “vaping” when pediatricians ask.

 “You have a lot of otherwise healthy young people suddenly arriving with fast-developing pneumonia in emergency rooms — that will raise red flags in a hurry,” Sean Callahan, a physician at the University of Utah, told BuzzFeed.
 “This is new.”